xest-haii/hf2ollama/README.md

 * make quantize        : Quantize the gguf model
 * make create          : Create a model that can be used in Ollama
 * make run             : Run Ollama CLI
+* make server          : Build a docker image for server

 Development Targets
 -------------------